-Figure 1.6.
+Figure 2.6.
 Combining sequence and energy signatures leads to higher discriminatory power

 (A) The energetic features were used to train an SVM using a radial based function, which yielded higher auROC values for all proteases as compared to a linear combination of optimized weights.
-(B) auROCs obtained from support vector machines (SVMs) trained with sequence only(blue), energetic only(gray) and both sequence and energetic features(wavy) in a 5-fold cross-validation test.
+(B) auROCs obtained from support vector machines (SVMs) trained with sequence only (blue), energetic only (gray) and both sequence and energetic features (wavy) in a 5-fold cross-validation test.
 Black bars indicate auROC for the linear combination of weighted score terms.
 The combination of sequence and energy features consistently results in higher auROC values.
-(C) Accuracy as a function of training set size used for training for the (C) sequence, (D) energetic features, and (E) both sequence and energetic features for the HCV protease.
+(C) Accuracy as a function of training set size used for training for the (C) sequence, (D) energetic features, and (E) both sequence and energetic features.
 The accuracy values are not altered appreciably when a significantly smaller training dataset is used.
 In-set classification and generalization curves converge as a progressively higher fraction of the dataset is used for training.
 The classification curve is shown in red whereas the generalization curve is depicted in blue.

-Current approaches for protease specificity prediction, including the SitePrediction tool discussed above, PCSS server (Barkan et al. 2010) and PROSPER(Song et al. 2012), use machine learning of sequence patterns in known experimental data.
+Current approaches for protease specificity prediction, including the SitePrediction tool discussed above, PCSS server36 and PROSPER35, use machine learning of sequence patterns in known experimental data.
 To more extensively compare our structure-based specificity prediction with current sequence-based approaches we trained support vector machines (SVMs) with sequence-only, energetic-only and both sequence and energetic features (Methods).
-For the energy-based SVM, the (unweighted) energy terms described above were treated as features ("interface protease residue energy", "interface peptide residue energy", "constraints energy", "reorganization penalty" and "MMPBSA electrostatic binding energy"), whereas sequence-based features were generated using a protocol described by Barkan et al. (Barkan et al. 2010).
-We found robust discrimination of the substrate sequences using energy-based SVMs trained individually on each protease in 5-fold cross-validation test (Figure 1.6A).
-The values of auROC obtained using these SVMs are higher than those obtained with scoring using a linear weighting scheme (Figure 1.6B, black and gray bars), due likely to the use of a non-linear kernel function and training on individual datasets.
-When compared to a purely sequence-based SVM, the energy-based SVM consistently leads to higher auROC values for all datasets, and an SVM constructed based on sequence and energy features displays a high AUC value when compared to solely sequence-based and energy-based based SVMs (Figure 1.6B).
+For the energy-based SVM, the (unweighted) energy terms described above were treated as features ("interface protease residue energy", "interface peptide residue energy", "constraints energy", "reorganization penalty" and "MMPBSA electrostatic binding energy"), whereas sequence-based features were generated using a protocol described by Barkan et al.36.
+We found robust discrimination of the substrate sequences using energy-based SVMs trained individually on each protease in 5-fold cross-validation test (Figure 2.6A).
+The values of auROC obtained using these SVMs are higher than those obtained with scoring using a linear weighting scheme (Figure 2.6B, black and gray bars), due likely to the use of a non-linear kernel function and training on individual datasets.
+When compared to a purely sequence-based SVM, the energy-based SVM consistently leads to higher auROC values for all datasets, and an SVM constructed based on sequence and energy features displays a high AUC value when compared to solely sequence-based and energy-based based SVMs (Figure 2.6B).
 These results indicate that structural/energetic features contribute information that is orthogonal to that obtained from sequence-only features.

-To ensure that the increased discriminatory ability observed upon combining sequenceand energy-based features is not a result of data over-fitting, we performed a crossvalidation procedure where in-set training (classification) and out-of-set testing (generalization) was performed by randomly splitting the datasets into training and test subsets (Baugh et al. 2016).
-We find that the performance of the method as indicated by the accuracy of prediction, does not appreciably alter when a significantly smaller training dataset is used for the energy-based SVMs, and the classification and generalization performance converge as the training set size increases (Figure 1.6C-E, Figure 1.7).
-The convergence between classification and generalization occurs at higher training set fraction for the sequence-based SVMs than energy-based ones, demonstrating that the key energetic signatures underlying discrimination can be captured with a smaller dataset compared to the corresponding sequence signatures (Figure 1.7).
+To ensure that the increased discriminatory ability observed upon combining sequenceand energy-based features is not a result of data over-fitting, we performed a crossvalidation procedure where in-set training (classification) and out-of-set testing (generalization) was performed by randomly splitting the datasets into training and test subsets48.
+We find that the performance of the method as indicated by the accuracy of prediction, does not appreciably alter when a significantly smaller training dataset is used for the energy-based SVMs, and the classification and generalization performance converge as the training set size increases (Figure 2.6C-E, Figure 2.7).
+The convergence between classification and generalization occurs at higher training set fraction for the sequence-based SVMs than energy-based ones, demonstrating that the key energetic signatures underlying discrimination can be captured with a smaller dataset compared to the corresponding sequence signatures (Figure 2.7).
 Thus, energetic feature-based SVMs can outperform sequence-based ones, and the two sets of features can be combined to obtain more accurate classification than either set of features independently.